1946 New York gubernatorial election: Campaign

-U.S. Senator James M. Mead, who had contested the nomination in 1942 but lost to John J. Bennett Jr. at the state convention, was an early candidate for the nomination.
-By December 1945, he had secured the support of most upstate county chairs, who had supported Bennett in 1942.
-Nevertheless, James A. Farley, who had led the opposition to Mead's nomination in 1942, and state chairman Paul E. Fitzgerald remained opposed.
-Farley reiterated his opposition in April, harshly criticizing Mead as guilty of "plain, unadulterated deceit" and lacking "the stability and forthrightness to be Governor".
-He declared Mead was "afraid of the job and his fear was warranted" and would be a "terrible Governor" and easily defeated by Dewey.
+U.S. Senator James M. Mead, who had contested lost the Democratic nomination in 1942 to John J. Bennett Jr. at the state convention, was an early favorite for 1946.
+By December 1945, he had secured the support of most upstate county chairs, who had formed the base of Bennett's support in 1942.
+Nevertheless, party chairman Paul E. Fitzgerald and James Farley opposed his campaign again.
+Farley reiterated his opposition in April, accusing Mead of "plain, unadulterated deceit" and lacking "the stability and forthrightness to be Governor."
+He declared Mead was "afraid of the job and his fear was warranted" and that Mead would be easily defeated by Dewey or, if elected a "terrible Governor."

 Results

-At the Democratic state convention on September 4 in Albany, the party nominated U.S. Senator James M. Mead for governor.
-Mead was put into nomination by Robert F. Wagner Jr., who read a speech from his father, Mead's Senate colleague Robert F. Wagner.
-Mead accepted the unanimous nomination in a speech pledging a return to the policies of Al Smith, Franklin D. Roosevelt, and Herbert H. Lehman.
-Mead also pledged to reject support from "any fascist, any communist and any member or friend of the Ku Klux Klan".